-GCSE History

-"History is not was, it is."
+Qualification Gained: GCSE History "History is not was, it is."
 William Faulkner

 - Interwar International Relations, 1918-1939: The aims, terms and impact of the Treaty of Versailles.
 The formation of the League of Nations, its aims, challenges and ultimate collapse.
 The causes and outbreak of the Second World War, including Hitler's policies and actions, and the policies of other nations in response.
 Why did the First World War fail to 'end all wars'?
 Should we blame Britain and France for the Second World War?
-Why did Japan and Italy fight on Germany's side? - Germany 1890-1945, Democracy and Dictatorship: Starting with Germany before the First World War under the Kaiser, this exciting topic includes the Treaty of Versailles, the rise of the Nazi Party under Adolf Hitler, and then life under Nazi control from 1933-1945.
+Why did Japan and Italy fight on Germany's side? - Germany 1890-1945, Democracy and Dictatorship: Starting with Germany before the First World War under the Kaiser, this fascinating topic includes Germany Pre-World War One, the rise of the Nazi Party under Adolf Hitler, and then life under the Nazis between 1933-1945.
 How did life change for Germans living under the Nazis?
 How important was propaganda?
 How were young people indoctrinated?
 How were Jewish people persecuted?
-Why did this all happen in a once strong democracy?
-There are so many important questions to be answered. - Health and the People in Britain, c1000 to the present day:

-Students will acknowledge factors behind key turning points between the middle ages and the 20th Century, which have caused progress in our understanding of how to treat disease.
+Why did persecution lead to genocide?
+Why did this happen in a once strong democracy?
+There are so many important questions to be answered. - Health and the People in Britain, c1000 to the present day: Students will acknowledge factors behind key turning points between the middle ages and the 20th Century, which have caused progress in our understanding of how to treat disease.
 Students will also focus on developments in surgery and public health, from the Black Death to the welfare state.
 Has war saved more lives than it has killed?
 Were they just stupid back then, or are we dwarfs standing on the shoulders of giants? - Elizabethan England, c1568-1603:

 Much in England and Europe changed during Elizabeth's long reign.
 Changes in attitudes towards the poor, attempts at exploring and colonising, religious reforms, tensions with Spain leading to the Spanish Armada in 1588, and cultural advancements during the English Renaissance.
-Was this a 'golden age', or instead a time of persecution and propaganda?
+Should this be remembered as a 'golden age', or instead a time of persecution and propaganda?

 The ability and desire to read and write fluently is helpful.
-A love of History is important.
-Specifically a passion for learning about the past and for wanting to understand why we live in the Britain and World we do, with our privileges and problems.
+A passion for learning about the past and for wanting to understand why we live in the Britain and World we do, with both our privileges and problems.
 Students should have an inquisitive nature to enable them to develop their source work skills as well as broadening their knowledge and understanding.